In Relationships, Don’t Double Down on a Bad Investment

 There’s an interesting term in business management literature that may shed a light on why people push harder to salvage an unsalvageable relationship: “escalation of commitment: holding on too long to a strategy that was once successful.”

 A classic example of this phenomenon is the strategy of Kodak when digital cameras entered the marketplace.
-Kodak missed the opportunity to adapt and transform its business model and doubled down on what had worked in the past.
+Kodak missed the opportunity to adapt and transform its business model instead doubling down on what had worked in the past.
 Eventually the company filed for Chapter 11 Bankruptcy.

-According to a Harvard Business Review article by Freek Vermeulen and Niro Sivanathan, research on the escalation of commitment bias has shown that people’s judgment may be influenced by six main factors, causing them to continue investing in a business prospect that will fail.
+According to a Harvard Business Review article by Freek Vermeulen and Niro Sivanathan, research on the escalation of commitment bias has shown that people’s judgment may be influenced by six main factors, causing them to continue investing or doubling down in a business prospect that will fail.

 - Personal identification: People identify themselves with the commitments they make.
 Breaking away from a relationship may be a threat to how a person sees themselves or how they perceive the world sees them.
 If not a boyfriend, girlfriend, wife, husband, partner, who are you?